 Cleaning the oven is daunting.
 There are layers of baked on food scraps, plus you have to hold the oven racks at such odd angles to clean it in the sink.
 Then you have the stubborn grease all over the oven glass not to mention you have to spend time leaning into the oven to clean it - that's a lot of work!

 For those of you who are up for the task, we've put together a comprehensive process for you to tackle this beast of a chore with as little effort as possible.
-It'll still take you 45-60 minutes, depending on how much you use the oven.
+Most ovens will take 30-45 minutes to clean, but it could be more if you’re oven has been heavily used.

 Get the Right Tools